aosabook/500lines/pedometer/chapter.md

 Our `Trial` class is straightforward to use, so we won't bore you with the details of showing it in the wild.

 ### Steps Taken
-We decided that we could count steps by counting the number of peaks in our data series.
-To do this, we chose to set minimum and maximum values for amplitude and period, and count the peaks in our data series, `@filtered_data`, that fall within those thresholds.
+We decided that we could count steps by counting the number of peaks in our time series.
+To do this, we chose to set minimum and maximum values for amplitude and period, and count the peaks in our time series, `@filtered_data`, that fall within those thresholds.

 Let's implement this threshold strategy in code.
-So far, we have a `Processor` class that contains `@filtered_data`, which is our processed, smooth data series representing user acceleration in the direction of gravity.
+So far, we have a `Processor` class that contains `@filtered_data`, which is our processed, smooth time series representing user acceleration in the direction of gravity.
 We also have classes that give us the necessary information about the user and the trial.
 What we're missing is a way to analyze `@filtered_data` with the information from `User` and `Trial`, and count steps, measure distance, and measure time.
 The analysis portion of our program is different from the data manipulation of the `Processor`, and different from the information collection and aggregation of the `User` and `Trial` classes.
 Let's create a new class called `Analyzer` to perform this data analysis.

 ~~~~~~~
 require 'mathn'